-We have a commercial relationship with Petrobras and certain of its affiliates and in 2015, 2016 and 2017 generated total revenues of R\$92.9 million, R\$52.5 million and R\$18.5 million, respectively, from such relationship, all of which was allocated to our Oil & Gas (O&G) segment.
-Petrobras is the primary customer in our Oil & Gas segment, representing 83.6% of the net revenues from services rendered for this segment in 2016 and 71.4% in 2017.
+We had a commercial relationship with Petrobras and certain of its 2016, 2017 and 2018 generated total revenues of R\$52.5 million, R\$18.5 million and R\$12.8 million, respectively, from such relationship, all of which was allocated to our Oil & Gas (O&G) segment.
+Petrobras is the primary customer in our Oil & Gas segment, representing 83.6% of the net revenues from services rendered for this segment in 2016, 71.4% in 2017 and 100% in 2018.
 We engaged independent consultants to review our commercial relationships with Petrobras mainly in response to ongoing investigations by the Brazilian authorities and other allegations related to our historical relationship with Petrobras (see "Item 8.A.
-Financial Information-Consolidated Statements and Other Financial Information-Legal Proceedings and Pending Investigations.").
+Financial Information-Consolidated Statements and Other Financial Information-Legal and Administrative Proceedings and Investigations.").
 This review of our dealings with Petrobras was concluded in January 2018 and the consultants identified a number of suppliers that provided goods and services in connection with our Petrobras engagements.
-These suppliers were then included in the Internal Evaluation Process described above and the respective supply relationships were evaluated across our organization, including Soma and our other joint ventures.
+These suppliers were then included in the Internal Evaluation Process described above and the respective supply relationships were evaluated across our organization, including Soma and our joint ventures.

-We could be materially affected by violations of the FCPA, the Brazilian Anti-Corruption Law and similar anti-corruption laws.
+We, our affiliates and our shareholders could be materially affected by violations of the FCPA, the Brazilian Anti-Corruption Law and similar anti-corruption laws.